 |Total Sugars 19g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Traditionally, lemon curd is a lusciously thick and rich spread.
-And no wonder: it's full of eggs and butter.
-So with fewer eggs and no butter, here's a quick and easy light lemon curd that makes a great filling for mini phyllo tart shells, or a deliciously sweet yet tart spread for whole-grain toast.
+Since it's full of eggs and butter, that should be no surprise.
+With fewer eggs and no butter, here's a quick and easy lighter lemon curd recipe that is sure to delight.
+The lemon curd makes a great filling for mini phyllo tart shells, topping for desserts or bowls of fresh fruit, and a deliciously sweet yet tart spread for whole-grain toast.

-Place strained lemon juice and sugar in a small saucepan.
+Create a lemon syrup by combining the strained lemon juice and superfine sugar in a small saucepan.
 Heat on low and stir until sugar has dissolved.

-Remove lemon syrup from heat and pour slowly into beaten egg while stirring the mixture with a whisk.
+Remove the lemon syrup from the heat and pour slowly into the beaten egg while stirring the mixture with a whisk.
 Continue to whisk by hand for one minute.

-Return mixture to saucepan; add lemon zest, and heat on low until it thickens―about two minutes.
+Return the mixture to the saucepan; add lemon zest, and heat on low until it thickens―about 2 minutes.

 Remove the from heat.
 Transfer to a container and cover (to prevent a skin from forming), then refrigerate.